The Hard Truth of the SOC Analyst Shortage

-For the last two decades, our industry has tried many different solutions to resolve the SOC analyst scarcity problem, including letting the Network Operations Center (NOC) handle security monitoring, which was a complete failure.
+For the last two decades, our industry has tried many different solutions to resolve the SOC analyst scarcity problem, including letting the Network Operations Center (NOC) handle SOC cyber security monitoring, which was a complete failure.

 Many of us decided the best option was to grow and nurture our own SOC analyst teams.
 From my own professional standpoint, this is why I conduct a 12-week training program at every SOC I’ve built.
 Unfortunately, the academic path for the SOC analyst doesn’t exist.
 An aspiring SOC analyst can’t study security analysis except at new security boot camps like SecureSet.
 And, there are two major challenges with the ‘grow your own’ approach:

 - Significant resources required for training (time, costs, people)

 - Risk of short retention due to the dramatic increase in marketability of a trained SOC analyst

 To further illustrate the problem, 12 weeks of formal training is required, in addition to 6+ months of on-the-job training to gain a basic SOC analyst skill set.
 After that, retention risk becomes a real issue because average tenure kicks in a year later and you have to train a new replacement.
 This means we are faced with a never-ending cycle of recruiting, training and retraining analysts, and it’s a hugely expensive way to solve the problem.
 More importantly, we are losing our front-line experienced analysts on a regular basis and losing the tribal knowledge that goes with them.